08Aristodemus24/hate-speech-classifier/readme.md

 **exploratory data analysis**
 Here we investigate the problem of hate speech and ask the following questions which we will eventually answer to help lessen or even outright solve the problem of hate speech
+- What defines a slur?
 - What would be the statistical treatment used in words?
 - what words are most frequently attributed in derogatory comments?
 Isolate the comments with derogatory label and get each unique word count
+- what are the percentages of thsee frequent derogatory comments?
 - what words are most frequently attributed in offensive comments?
 Isolate the comments with derogatory label and get each unique word count
+- what are the percentages of thsee frequent offensive comments?
 - what words are most frequently attributed in non-derogatory comments?
 Isolate the comments with derogatory label and get each unique word count

-- What defines a slur?
-- What is the percentage of the most usual slurs?
+- what are the percentages of thsee frequent non-derogatory comments?
+- what are

 - What are the most unusual slurs?
 - What is the percentage of these unusual slurs?

 - Once this is done highlight the classification problem
-- use colormap to visualize word frequency bar chart
+- <u>use colormap to visualize first 20 words frequencies in bar chart</u>
-- what is the percentages of each first 10 words in each class. use pie chart
+- <u>what is the percentages of each first 20 words in each class. use pie chart</u>

 **word embedding model**
 - still need to tune model since words that are supposed to be similar give low cosine similarity scores